 Dorothy Oliver, now 87, grabbed Andrew Jordan, our editor and 2nd camera, and dragged him by the elbow across the basketball court to point and wave in the air to vanished rooms and hallways that remain vivid in her memory.
 Thank goodness his hand held camera was rolling.

 We will follow the facts of the case with newsreels and photos, but images interject into the interviews like a photo one discovers in an album at a party, or a radio announcement that everyone stops the conversation to say 'Look, look here do you remember this?
 I had completely forgotten!'

 Roslyn Williams is one of the few of the original 12 children of the case willing to interview with us.
-It is too painful for most.
-I saw her in her driveway and approached her with my iPhone XR in hand and introduced myself.
+It is too painful for many.
+I saw her in her driveway and approached her with my iPhone in hand and introduced myself.
 She had heard about me, and the film Leveling Lincoln.
 She had been wondering when I was going to find her.
-She had refused other documentarians, but she and her daughter agreed I was the one to talk to.
+She and her daughter agreed I was the one to talk to.
 She came over later to our park gathering, sat in a park chair, and started looking at our photos.
 Later, she took us over to her home – the home where the plan was hatched in 1959!
-She was so proud to tell us that her mother made 'everyone spaghetti'.
-This childhood pride and joy and love for her parents and what they did for her led us to our theme.
+She was so proud to tell us that her mother made "everyone spaghetti" This childhood pride and joy and love for her parents and what they did for her led us to our theme.
 For me, the director, the truth of her telling about herself as a five year old foot soldier in the Civil Rights movement, is the crux of the film."

 ~ A. T. Lewis